richardzcode/Journal-AWS-Amplify-Tutorial/step-08/README.md

 The command generate everything needed into `build/` folder.

+Remember to set `homepage` in your `package.json` if publishing to a [relative path](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#building-for-relative-paths)

 ## 3. Publish

 This app is built completely in HTML/JS/CSS, no backend server needed.
 Just a static file hosting will do.
 Here we choose Amazon S3.